 SU2 won't compile, what should I do?

 Detailed information on compilation can be found on the installation page.
-Automated compilation with the build_SU2.py script is recommended, if Python is available on your machine.
-If you are building individual SU2 components using the makefiles, do not forget to set the SU2_HOME environment variable (SU2_HOME=/path/to/SU2) in your shell.
-Also check that you have a working C++ compiler, and note that the GNU and Intel C++ compilers are currently the only tested compilers by the developers.
+The Autoconf / Automake tools are used in order to build SU2 from source.
+The typical './configure', 'make', and 'make install' process in the root directory of the source distribution should do the trick.
+You can provide an install location using the prefix option to configure.
+If there are issues with autotool version requirements, run the ./bootstrap script provided in the root directory in order to build local versions of the tools and reset the makefiles (before trying configure/make/make install again).
+Also, check that you have a working C++ compiler, and note that the GNU and Intel C++ compilers are currently the only tested compilers by the developers.
 If you continue having difficulty or receive repeated compiler errors, please contact the developers.

 I am having trouble with the Python scripts, what can I do?